Kerrisdale Basketball League – Rules & Guidelines

 - If a game is tied after regulation time during regular season, there will be no overtime, and the game will remain tied.
 Organizer can change overtime duration for scheduling reasons.
 Overtime will be as specified by organizer for playoffs.

-- Each team is allowed 2 time-outs per game.
+- Each team is allowed 1 time-out per game.
 Time-outs are 40 s, with a buzzer signaling return to play.
 Game clock starts 5 secs later.
+If game is close in last 3 minutes, teams can have a second timeout.

 - In the last 2 minutes, on a foul, offense has 15 secs or the balance of the shot clock.
 Each time there is a foul, shot clock resets to 15 secs.
 If this can’t be tracked with a shot clock, we track it approximately.